Noah-Samawi/visste-sphere/README.md

 Additionally, Mailchimp will be utilized for weekly newsletters, updating subscribers on new offerings, promotions, and site enhancements.
 Emails of users can then be input into FB, google and other online providers to build an audience list.

-By combining social media outreach with targeted email marketing, CI Swag aims to effectively engage its audience, drive website traffic, and enhance brand visibility in the competitive ecommerce landscape.
+By combining social media outreach with targeted email marketing, Vissta Sphere aims to effectively engage its audience, drive website traffic, and enhance brand visibility in the competitive ecommerce landscape.

 ![Facebook Banner](./documentation/images/fbbanner.png)
 ![Facebook Page](./documentation/images/fbpage.png)